9 best reasons to work in Milan (at Empatica!)

 Imagine that you have been working at your job for a while.
 You like what you do and your coworkers, but you are thinking about a change.
-Would you be up to the challenge and the excitement of moving to another city?
+Would you be up to the challenge and the excitement of starting somewhere new and - why not - moving to another city?
 What about another country?
-If you are considering these points and would like to work for a company that builds technology to help improve people’s lives, Empatica may be right for you.
+If you are considering these points and would like to work for a company that builds technology to help improve people’s lives, Empatica may be the right place for you.

 Milan has three airports: Milan Linate (LIN), Milan Malpensa (MXP), and Milan Bergamo-Orio al Serio (BGY).
 The closest airport is Linate, which is about 8 km from downtown Milan, and the others are about 40-50 km away.
 With all of these airports, you can find cheap, international flights within Europe for weekend trips and also direct connections for longer intercontinental flights.